Winner and loser effects: Winner and loser effects in blue-footed boobies

 Blue-footed boobies show a frequency-dependent dominant-submissive behavioural strategy.
 In these birds, the nestlings develop one of the following strategies, either dominant or submissive.
-If first born chicks showed aggression early on towards its siblings then it likely became a dominant member, while if the chick was non-aggressive early on, then it likely adopted the submissive strategy.
+If first born chicks showed aggression early on towards its siblings, it likely became a dominant member, while if the chick was non-aggressive early on, then it likely adopted the submissive strategy.
 Winner and loser effects are seen in this species due to the behavioural strategy.

 Winner effects were shown when established dominant chicks were placed against non-experienced chicks in a study by Drummond.
 Dominant chicks were seen to be more likely to win an aggressive encounter with a non-experienced chick, even when the non-experienced chick was larger than the dominant chick.
-This was attributed to established dominant chicks being 6 times more aggressive than non-experienced chicks due to having previous wins.
+This was attributed to established dominant chicks being six times more aggressive than non-experienced chicks due to having previous wins.

 Loser effects were shown when established submissive chicks were placed against non-experienced chicks in the same study by Drummond.
 Submissive chicks were seen to be less likely to win an aggressive encounter with a non-experienced chick, even when the non-experienced chick was smaller than the submissive chick.
-This was attributed to established submissive chicks being 7 times less aggressive than non-experienced chicks due to having previous losses.
+This was attributed to established submissive chicks being seven times less aggressive than non-experienced chicks due to having previous losses.

 This experiment performed by Drummond was done for 10 days and showed that over the length of the study winner effects were less powerful over time, while the strength of loser effects remained constant.